-If you are looking for an in-demand career field where you can learn every day and make a lasting difference in peoples’ lives, education may be the perfect fit!
+If you are looking for an in-demand career field where you can learn every day and make a lasting difference in people’s lives, education may be a great fit for you.

 You can prepare for this career online or in a classroom, but it will take some time before you are able to stand in front of a classroom of students and teach.

 You will need to become an expert in your field and demonstrate skills in crisis management, leadership, teamwork, mentoring, adaptability, and more.
 All of this is necessary to earn your teaching certificate and begin teaching.

 What Is a Teaching Certificate?